ian-t-adams/MLOpsTemplate/src/workshop/README.md

 ## Goals
 - Understand key elements of modern MLOps and how it helps improve and accelerate ML practices.
 - Design experiments, deployment environments and MLOps pipelines in Azure Machine Learning.
-- Get hands-on experience in building continuous integration and continuous deployment pipelines with new Azure ML vNext and Github Actions.
+- Get hands-on experience in building continuous integration (CI) and continuous deployment (CD) pipelines with new Azure ML vNext and Github Actions.

 ## Structure
 - [Pre-Workshop Checklist](documents/part_tips.md)